NPDES Annual Report

 6. Pollution Prevention and Good Housekeeping

-The combined street sweeping of all types of streets listed above produced 3,365.5 tons of landfill material.
+The combined street sweeping of all types of streets listed above produced 2,864 tons of material taken to the landfill.
 This material would have ended up in local streams, creeks and retention ponds if not collected by street sweepers.

 Downtown Lincoln Association also conducted sweeping of the sidewalks in the downtown business district, targeting those areas known for abundant trash accumulation.
 Approximately 1,425 cubic yards of debris/trash is collected annually.